Legislation Details

 Body

-Whereas, In situations where a subject has been injured, it is important that members of the Milwaukee Police Department act to render or request first aid immediately, regardless of who caused the injury through a use of force; and
+Whereas, In situations where a person has been injured, members of the Milwaukee Police Department must act to render or request first aid immediately, regardless of who caused the injury; and

 Whereas, S. 62.50(3)(am), Wis.
 Stats., allows the Common Council to suspend or modify any policy established by the Chief of Police upon a two-thirds vote of all of the members of the Common Council; now, therefore

-It is moved, By the Common Council of the City of Milwaukee, that Section 460.45(C) of the Milwaukee Police Department’s Standard Operating Procedure 460 - Use of Force shall be modified as follows:
+It is moved, By the Common Council of the City of Milwaukee, that Section 172.15 of the Milwaukee Police Department’s Standard Operating Procedure 172 - Sick and Injured Persons shall be modified as follows:

 Requestor